FallbackProvider

 Check that all providers return the same chain ID.

 Call this at startup to detect misconfigured RPC endpoints before any trading logic runs.
+Providers that do not answer during startup are left in the fallback rotation, because their availability can be transient and runtime switching verifies chain ID before selecting them.

 - Raises